AdamAvdic/CMPT353-Final-Project/README.md

 # CMPT353-Final-Project
+HOW TO RUN THE PROJECT:
+1) MAKE SURE THE FOLLOWING PACKAGES ARE INSTALLED WITH EITHER PIP OR PIP3 pip install pandas pip install numpy pip install matplotlib pip install scipy pip install scikit-learn pip install statsmodels pip install seaborn
+2) run python dataAnalysis.py or python flat_analyisis.py depending on which file you want to run.

 Project Topic: Sensors, Noise, and Walking
 Most of us are carrying an amazing collection of sensors in our pocket right now.
 Every smartphone has many sensors available, including a 3D accelerometer.
 Can we use the accelerometers on our phones to tell us something about our users' gait?